To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 Magnesium plays important roles in the structure and the function of the human body.
 The adult human body contains about 25 grams of magnesium.
 Over 60% of all the magnesium in the body is found in the skeleton, about 27% is found in muscle, 6% to 7% is found in other cells, and less than 1% is found outside of cells (1).

 Magnesium is involved in more than 300 essential metabolic reactions, some of which are discussed below (2).

 The metabolism of carbohydrates and fats to produce energy requires numerous magnesium-dependent chemical reactions.
 Magnesium is required by the adenosine triphosphate (ATP)-synthesizing protein in mitochondria.
 ATP, the molecule that provides energy for almost all metabolic processes, exists primarily as a complex with magnesium (MgATP) (3).

 Synthesis of essential molecules

-Magnesium is required for a number of steps during nucleic acid (DNA and RNA) and protein synthesis.
+Magnesium is required for a number of steps during synthesis of deoxyribonucleic acid (DNA), ribonucleic acid (RNA), and proteins.
 Several enzymes participating in the synthesis of carbohydrates and lipids require magnesium for their activity.
 Glutathione, an important antioxidant, requires magnesium for its synthesis (3).